rakshyak-98/Back2Basics/ML/model tranning.md

 ## Evaluation
 - accuracy, precision, recall, F1 score, mean squared error.

+### How to check if the model is under fitted or over-fitted?
+- use k-fold cross-validation to evaluate model performance.
+If the model's performance varies significantly across different folds, it may indicate instability and potential over-fiting.
+- use regularization techniques (like L1 or L2) to control model complexity.
+A decrease in performance with increase regularization can suggest over-fitting.
 ### F1 score
 - is a metric used to evaluate the performance of a classification model.
 - useful in situation where you need to find a balance between precision and recall, especially in case with imbalanced datsets.